Top Military Leaders Condemn ‘Sedition and Insurrection' at Capitol, Acknowledge Biden Win

 On Wednesday, the House plans to decide whether to make Trump the first president ever impeached twice.

-The pandemonium delayed congressional proceedings to tally electors' votes and confirm Biden's win in the Nov.
+The assault on the Capitol delayed congressional proceedings to tally electors' votes and confirm Biden's win in the Nov.
 3 election.

 Biden's victory was projected by all major news outlets in mid-November and confirmed by Electoral College votes in mid-December.
 The Republican president has falsely insisted he won in a "landslide," baselessly claiming his reelection was stolen through massive electoral fraud.

-On Monday, Illinois Democratic Sen. Tammy Duckworth called on acting Defense Secretary Chris Miller to investigate whether active-duty or retired military members took part in the deadly mob.
+On Monday, Sen. Tammy Duckworth, D-Ill., called on acting Defense Secretary Chris Miller to investigate whether active-duty or retired military members took part in the deadly mob.

-If such individuals are identified by criminal investigators, Duckworth urged Miller "to take appropriate action to hold individuals accountable under the Uniform Code of Military Justice," noting that "upholding good order and discipline demands that the U.S. Armed Forces root out extremists that infiltrate the military and threaten our national security."
+If such individuals are identified by criminal investigators, Duckworth said, Miller must "take appropriate action to hold individuals accountable under the Uniform Code of Military Justice."
+Duckworth, an Iraq War veteran who retired as a lieutenant colonel from the Army National Guard, noted that "upholding good order and discipline demands that the U.S. Armed Forces root out extremists that infiltrate the military and threaten our national security."

-A U.S. Army officer resigned Monday after commanders at Fort Bragg confirmed that they were reviewing Captain Emily Rainey's involvement in the riot.
+A U.S. Army officer resigned Monday after commanders at Fort Bragg confirmed that they were reviewing Capt.
+Emily Rainey's involvement in the riot.

-In a Tuesday evening statement, the Army said it was working with the FBI to determine if any individuals that participated in last week's riot have any connection to the Army.
+In a Tuesday evening statement, the Army said it is working with the FBI to determine whether any participants in last week's riot have any connection to the Army.

 "Any type of activity that involves violence, civil disobedience, or a breach of peace may be punishable under the Uniform Code of Military Justice or under state or federal law," an Army spokesperson wrote in an emailed statement.